 We've got too many cool projects, and not enough driven/passionate students to drive all of them!
 Email me if you're interested in working with me, and like to have fun in your research projects.
 But before you do, please read a FAQ, and a note on why you should choose UCSB.
 I am also very active on Quora ("Top Writer" 2014-2016).
 You can read about my views on grad students (1, 2, 3), grad admissions (1, 2, 3), research (1, 2), and grants (1)

 Update: We do not have spots for visiting students or postdocs.
 Please do not send me unsolicited email about visiting student or postdoc applications; due to the volume of these emails, I will be unable to reply to them individually.

 UCSB Undergraduates interested in research?

 I generally advise 1-3 undergraduates in my lab in active research.
-Right now we have Allen Chang and Chris Nelson in the lab.
 The best way to join my lab as an undergrad is to take and do well in my courses, CS176B (network programming), CS170 (Operating Systems), or CS276 (graduate networking).